sdan/ichibot/README.md

 - ichibot is Officially Integrated with FTX Exchange!
 - ichibot is a powerful tool and can be completely customised by the user (on the fly) to suit whatever your specific trading style is.
-Our most successful users are aggressive traders.
-Most likely due to the speed advantages of ichibot.
-Probably because speed isn't really much of an edge to placing limit orders.
+Our most successful users are aggressive scalpers.
+Most likely due to the speed advantages of ichibot and making repetitive tasks so much easier.
+However it suits **any** discretionary trading style.
 - Think of it more of a CLI (Command Line Interface) rather than a bot.
 It doesn't make any of it's own decisions and is 100% under manual control.
 - **[https://ftx.com/#a=ichi](https://ftx.com/#a=ichi)** Anyone religiously using my ref or generous donors will receive *PRIORITY* support, eventually advanced access to new features, hidden/undocumented features and priority new feature requests.
 - You can still add my ref to your account if you haven't made a trade yet.
 Just go to your [FTX settings](https://ftx.com/profile) and add my ref - **1525075**